MouChiaHung/RPC/README.md

-# Make one client and one server executive using cpp and android binder mechanism
+# RPC using cpp and android binder mechanism

 1. Copy cpp folder to  ${RepoTop}/external and run mm.